5 Best Places to See and Photograph Wildlife in Glacier Park

 Wildlife at St. Mary Lake -- Roads and Destinations.

-Logan Pass
+1. Logan Pass

-The picture-perfect Logan Pass area is one of the most reliable places to see and photograph the wildlife in Glacier National Park.
+The picture-perfect Logan Pass area is one of the most reliable places to see and photograph wildlife in Glacier National Park.
 Located along the famous Going-to-the-Sun Road, the area is home to a profusion of wild animals.
-From the mountain goats and bighorn sheep frequenting the area along the Hidden Lake Overlook Trail to the occasional bears roaming at the bottom of the snow-capped mountains, Logan Pass is a wildlife photographer’s paradise.
+From mountain goats and bighorn sheep frequenting the area along the Hidden Lake Overlook Trail to occasional bears roaming at the bottom of the snow-capped mountains, Logan Pass is a wildlife photographer’s paradise.

 If luck is on your side, you can even spot and capture several images of a marmot or wolverine.
-So be sure to bring along a telephoto lens to zoom in and photograph in details the diverse Glacier National Park’s wildlife.
+So be sure to bring along a telephoto lens to zoom in and photograph in detail the diverse Glacier National Park’s wildlife.

-Many Glacier Valley
+2. Many Glacier Valley

 The wildlife is not a rare thing to see and photograph in the Many Glacier Valley.
-Encompassing pristine lakes and dense forest, the area is home to the moose, elk, white-tailed deer, and mule.
+Encompassing pristine lakes and dense forest, the area is home to moose, elk, white-tailed deer, and mule.
 Furthermore, hiking along the Swiftcurrent Nature Trail increases your chances of spotting a bear.

 Places to see and photograph wildlife in Glacier -- Roads and Destinations.